 4. Reduces The Appearance Of Cellulite

-Cellulite is caused due to fluid retention – and potassium helps flush out the excess fluid from the cells.
-This can help reduce cellulite.
+Cellulite is caused by the stretching of the elastic tissue with a fat layer beneath – and potassium helps flush out the excess fluid from the cells.
+This, along with a low-fat diet and exercise, can help reduce cellulite.

 5. Improves The Processing Of Food